cesarvr/blog/content/post/image-streams.md

 <!--more-->

-An image is just a convenient way to store information, when you deploy an image it basically means to copy the content of this package (the image) inside a Linux container.
-OpenShift go a extra mile by creating the container in a remote location (a computer inside the cluster), making sure the number of containers specify by the user are up and running and making this happens in the right order.
-The part of OpenShift in charge of this task and is called the DeploymentConfig.
+An image is just a convenient way to store information, deploying an image is to copy the content of this package (the image) inside a Linux container.
+OpenShift go a extra mile by creating the container inside one or more computers inside your cluster it, also make sure the number of containers specify by the user are up and running and it make this happens in an specific order.
+The part of OpenShift in charge of this task is called the DeploymentConfig.

-Let's explore how this works by deploying a simple Node.js application.
-Before we deploy we need to build and seal our software inside an image using ```oc new-build```:
+Let's explore DeploymentConfig works by deploying a simple Node.js application.
+Before we start, we need to build and store our software inside an image using ```oc new-build```:

 ```
 oc new-build nodejs~https://github.com/cesarvr/hello-world-nodejs --name node-build